Vatsalyadav/News/README.md

 <br>News App can:

-1. Fetch News from API using HttpURLConnection
+1. Fetch News from API using Retrofit
 2. Save News Articles in Local SQLite Database Storage for reading them later
 3. Delete News Articles from Local SQLite Database Storage when no longer required
 4. Integrated web browser to view full News article